farquet/wrk2/README.md

   100 HTTP connections open, and a constant throughput of 2000 requests per second (total, across all connections combined).

+  NOTE : this fork of wrk2 reverts ta a short calibration period from the 10 seconds that have been set in giltene/wrk2 to allow for very short executions of wrk.

-  [It's important to note that wrk2 extends the initial calibration period to 10 seconds (from wrk's 0.5 second), so runs shorter than 10-20 seconds may not present useful information]
+  ~~[It's important to note that wrk2 extends the initial calibration period to 10 seconds (from wrk's 0.5 second), so runs shorter than 10-20 seconds may not present useful information]~~

   Output: